-Clean, credible financial statements for investors.
-Raising capital is one of the biggest challenges for any startup.
+Raising capital is one of the biggest accounting challenges for any startup.
 An experienced accounting firm can make sure your books and your financial records are up-to-date and accurate.

 They can also provide you with valuable consultation and advice through the fundraising process.
 For example, they may help you determine how much you need to raise given your current burn rate.
 Or they might provide business valuation so you know what your company is worth.
 It’s tough to get that kind of insight from an in-house bookkeeper.

 For most startups, an outsourced relationship with an accounting company is the right solution.
 However, there could be instances in which an in-house professional makes sense.